tylerCaineRhodes/fancy-p/README.md

 For unpermitted characters, you can use the `fp` method, which takes a string of any length and prints it with a specified special character or str.

-You can also create your own print methods `pf_factory` method.
+You can also create your own print methods `pf_factory` method, or define a custom method with `fp_define` at the application level.

 ## Installation